AC mitigation is the process of designing and applying pipeline grounding systems to:

 3. Lumped Grounding Systems

 Lumped pipeline grounding systems consist of shallow or deep localized grounding conductors that are connected to the structure at strategic locations to reduce the AC voltage level along the pipeline.
-This provides protection to the structure during steady-state or fault conditions from nearby electric transmission.
+This provides protection to the structure during steady-state or fault conditions from the nearby electric transmissions.

 4. Gradient Control Wire

 Gradient control wire grounding systems function the same as the lumped grounding system.
 With this type of system, long continuous grounding conductor(s) are installed horizontally and parallel to the pipeline.
-They are strategically located and sized to reduce the AC induced voltage along the pipeline during steady-state or fault conditions from nearby electric transmission.
+They are strategically located and sized to reduce the AC-induced voltage along the pipeline during steady-state or fault conditions from the nearby electric transmission.